jetmonk/cl-srpc/README.md

 ```
 (asdf:load-system "cl-srpc")

+;; define a server object on an IP and a port
 (defparameter *server*
   (make-instance 'cl-srpc:server
     :cipher-args *my-cipher*
     :address "127.0.0.1"
     :port 50000))

-;; optionally, test our cipher the first time we use it, to see if works
+;; optionally, test our cipher the first time we use it
 (cl-srpc:test-cipher *server*)

 ;; and start the server